google/WebFundamentals/src/content/en/fundamentals/payments/index.md

 ## Introduction

-W3C Payment APIs is an emerging web standard being developed by the W3C to simplify online payments and enable a broader set of players to participate easily in the payments ecosystem on the web.
-The standards are flexible; they work with various types of payment systems and are not tied to any specific browser, payment method, or payment service provider.
+Web Payments is an emerging web standard being developed by the W3C to simplify online payments and enable a broader set of players to participate easily in the payments ecosystem on the web.
+The standards are flexible; they work with various types of payment systems and are intended to work on any browser on any device, payment method, or payment service provider.
 This flexibility enables development simplicity, deployment consistency, and future compatibility with emerging payment technologies.

-Benefits of W3C Payment APIs:
+Benefits of Web Payments:

 **For consumers**, they simplify checkout flow, by making it a few taps instead of typing small characters many times on a virtual keyboard.

 **For merchants**, they make it easier to implement with a variety of payment options already filtered for the customer.

 **For payment handlers**, they allow bringing any type of payment methods to the web with relatively easy integration.

 **For payment service providers**, they bring new payment methods and enhance the ability of businesses to serve more customers with a better developer experience and more secure solutions.

 ## 3 principles